Interpolation and inverse problems in spectral Barron spaces: Introduction

-It should be emphasized that the authors in~\cite{doi:10.1137/22M1478719} observe that the spaces with finite value~$C_g^s$ are closely related to some unbounded positive operator~$L$, which will be specified in detail below.
+It should be emphasized that the authors in~\cite{doi:10.1137/22M1478719} observe that the spaces with finite value~$C_g^s$ are closely related to some unbounded positive operator~$L$, which will be specified in detail later.
 This setting seems closely related to the {\it Hilbert scales} in the regularization theory of inverse problems.
 Let us briefly sketch the key concept of Hilbert scales, as e.g. outlined in~\cite{EHN96}.
 Denote $L$ to be a densely defined, injective, self-adjoint linear operator acting on a subset of a Hilbert space~$\mathcal{X}$, such that $L: D(L)\subset \mathcal{X} \rightarrow \mathcal{X}$ with a compact inverse.
 The Hilbert scales $\mathcal{X}_s$ are defined as the Hilbert spaces generated by the norm $\|x\|_s := \|L^s x\|_{\mathcal{X}}$.
 This allows for interpolation between different spaces from such Hilbert scales, and to derive an error bound analysis for numerical algorithms aimed at solving inverse problems.

 In the present work we will first introduce and explore a scale of spectral Barron spaces via a generating operator~$L=\ad$, with~$\Delta$ denoting the Laplacian on a suitable space.
 This construction then allows to understand this scale as a scale of interpolation spaces.
-In particular, we will present a corresponding interpolation inequality to underscore the scale property of these spectral Barron spaces.
+We will highlight a corresponding {\it interpolation inequality} to underscore the scale property of these spectral Barron spaces.

 Then we turn to inverse problems~$y=F(x)$, aiming to reconstruct~$x$ from noisy data around~$y$.
 If the governing mapping~$F$ fits the scale of spectral Barron spaces, and this will be formulated via a {\it link condition}, then a {\it conditional stability} estimate holds true.
 We will provide three illustrative examples where such a relationship holds true.